Office of Consumer Health Insurance 2006 Annual Report

 The following page contains a breakdown by area of the Ombudsman calls received in calendar year 2005:

 The Illinois Health Insurance Portability and Accountability Act (HIPAA) of 1997 (P.A.
-90-0030) required that health insurance companies desiring to discontinue selling all health insurance products in the individual, small employer, and large employer markets must provide proper notification to the Department of Insurance and the insureds.
+90-0030) requires that health insurance companies desiring to discontinue selling all health insurance products in the individual, small employer, and large employer markets must provide proper notification to the Department of Insurance and the insureds.
 Between 1997 and 2004, the trend by health insurers to terminate business continued to rise.
-In 2005, there was little activity in this area and the market appears to have stabilized.
+In 2005 and 2006, there was little activity in this area and the market appears to be stabilizing.

 The most disturbing trend in the health insurance marketplace continues to be the large number of uninsured both nationwide and in Illinois.
-In August, the U.S. Census Bureau released year-end numbers for the uninsured in 2004.
-According to the report, the ranks of the uninsured nationwide essentially remained the same at 15.7 percent compared with 15.6 percent in 2003.
-The trend was mirrored in Illinois where the number of uninsured residents decreased slightly to 14.2 percent of the state’s population, down from 14.3 percent in 2003.
+In August 2006, the U.S. Census Bureau released 2005 year-end statistics for the uninsured.
+According to the report, entitled Income, Poverty, and Health Insurance Coverage in the United States: 2005, the percentage of people without health insurance coverage increased from 14.9% in 2004 to 15.3% in 2005.
+The percentage of uninsured individuals in Illinois remained at 14.2%, the same as 2004.
 According to the Census Bureau’s numbers, more than 1.8 million Illinoisans had no health insurance last year.
-This trend is reflected in the 935 calls to the Uninsured Ombudsman in 2005.
-At the time this report is being issued, there are no clear indications that this trend will be altered for 2006 and beyond.
+This trend is reflected in the 925 calls to the Uninsured Ombudsman in 2006.
+At the time this report is being issued, there are no clear indications that this trend will be altered for 2007 and beyond.

-In 2005, the number of calls to OCHI relating to employees losing their health insurance coverage increased, as did calls regarding the ability of employees to continue such coverage through the federal COBRA continuation health law or the various Illinois continuation health laws.
-In 2005, OCHI received 2,279 calls regarding continuation of group health coverage.
+In 2006, the number of calls to OCHI relating to employees losing their health insurance coverage remained at nearly the same level as 2005, as did calls regarding the ability of employees to continue such coverage through the federal COBRA continuation health law or the various Illinois continuation health laws.
+In 2006, OCHI received 2,007 calls regarding continuation of group health coverage.

 In response, the State has created a Rapid Response Team whose objective is to inform and educate the dislocated workers and retirees about the various services available to help ease their transition.
-In 2005, the Rapid Response Team received 105 notices of layoffs, closings or employer bankruptcies, affecting 15,031 workers.
-The Rapid Response Team held 230 workshops across Illinois, which were attended by 5,869 workers.
-The Rapid Response Team will continue its activities in 2006.
+In 2006, the Rapid Response Team received 137 notices of layoffs, closings or employer bankruptcies, affecting over 19,640 workers.
+The Rapid Response Team held 78 initial on-site meetings and 200 pre-layoff workshops, which were attended by 4,643 affected workers.

 OCHI continues to actively work to provide information and answer questions regarding coverage options for retirees losing coverage.
 OCHI continues to stay abreast of the new Medicare changes that may be applicable to the retiree population by working with SHIP.
 OCHI also educates individuals who may be eligible for relief under the federal Trade Adjustment Assistance Reform Act (TAA).
 TAA offers a tax credit to be used toward the purchase of health insurance coverage for certain workers and retirees whose employer-sponsored health coverage is lost because of increased imports or trade-related relocations.